Short Fiction & Poetry

 For our part, we love being discovered.
 Frieda matches us with the perfect reader, that one who holds us with interest and turns our pages with excitement.
 Sometimes, that person comes back to read us again, and again — for, of course, they can’t take us out of the café.

-“Feed Them Wonder” published in Fleas on the Dog
+“Feed Them Wonder” in Fleas on the Dog

 The butterfairies and the ring-tailed dragons fled first.
 They buttoned up their fairy coats and looped scarves around their rings and traveled far, far into the North.

-“Men Also Love Scalp Massages” published in Literary Hatchet
+“Men Also Love Scalp Massages” in The Literary Hatchet

 Men also love scalp massages /